NoCode-NoLife/Sabine/docs/beginner_guide.md

 Another is to install just the database server, such as MariaDB: https://mariadb.org/download/

-This is a command line application that will usually always run in the background somewhere, and you can connect to it via a MySQL client, such as HeidiSQL, to manage the data. https://www.heidisql.com/download.php
+MariaDB is a command line application that will usually always run in the background somewhere, and you can connect to it via a MySQL client, such as HeidiSQL, to manage the data. https://www.heidisql.com/download.php